mezidia/SIGame/README.md

 ... uniqueIdForTheGame: {players: { uniqueUserId: {userInfoLikeInUsersField}, }, bundle: bundleForThisGame, settings: settingsForThisGame} ...
 ```
 #### Connection with database
-To connect to db from server we use database class and pass there parameters:
+To connect to db from server we use [database class](./database/database.js) and pass there parameters:
 ```
 const database = new Database(databaseConfig);
 ```
-See example of *databaseConfig* in database.config.json.
+See example of *databaseConfig* [there](./database/database.config.json).
-We use mysql framework for connecting with db, so we need only connection, which we can get by using
+We use [mysql framework](https://github.com/mysqljs/mysql) for connecting with db, so we need only connection, which we can get by using
 ```
 const connection = database.returnConnection();
 ```
 and then using mysql framework and Database class functions.
 ### DB
 All database functions are stored in the Database class.
 We use mysql database for this project.
-Class diagram of it can be found in ClassDiagram.png.
+Class diagram of it can be found in [there](ClassDiagram.png).
 Before inserting or selecting something from db use *checkExistance* function to be sure that tables exist (this function creates them even if they don't).
-To store audio and images we use file server, which is positioned in the *fileServer*, than it is split by year and month directories.
+To store audio and images we use file server, which is positioned in the [*fileServer*](./fileServer), than it is split by year and month directories.
 We use date and question_id to get audio and images.